tmrts/boilr/README.md

 src="https://cdn.rawgit.com/tmrts/boilr/master/assets/template-logos/kubernetes.svg" />

 Take a look at the [Templates](https://github.com/tmrts/boilr/wiki/Templates) page for an index of project templates, examples, and more information.

-# Installation
-Binaries for Linux & OSX are built automatically by Travis every release.
-You can download them directly or run the installation script.

-Please see [Installation](https://github.com/tmrts/boilr/wiki/Installation) page for more information.

 # Contributing
 If you'd like to contribute, share your opinions or ask questions, please feel free to open an issue.